zihangm/Physarum-Differentiable-LP-Layer/README.md

 # Physarum-Differentiable-LP-Layer
-This repository contains the reference code for our paper [Physarum Powered Differentiable Linear Programming Layers and Applications](https://ojs.aaai.org/index.php/AAAI/article/view/17081) (AAAI2021)
+This repository contains the reference code for our paper [Physarum Powered Differentiable Linear Programming Layers and Applications](https://ojs.aaai.org/index.php/AAAI/article/view/17081) (AAAI-2021)

 ## Requirements
 * Python 3
 * PyTorch 1.1+

-## Use physarum solver to solve a given LP differentiably:
+## Use our physarum solver to solve a given LP differentiably:
 ```python
 from physarum_solver import physarum_solve